Law Point

-Law Point is a 2014 Indian Malayalam-language drama thriller film written by Devadas and directed by Lijin Jose.
+Law Point is a 2014 Indian Malayalam-language crime thriller film written by Devadas and directed by Lijin Jose.
 It stars Kunchacko Boban as an advocate and Namitha Pramod as a modern, city bred girl.

 Plot

 Sathya Mohan is a leading criminal advocate after he successfully wins a rape case against the victim Sainnaba.
 He is now consulted to handle a compromising situation regarding the suicide attempt of Maya.
-Dealing with her father and here Sathya came to the conclusion that Maya is very bold and intelligent and it is not very easy to convince her and her father.
+Dealing with her father, Sathya came to the conclusion that Maya is very bold and intelligent and it is not very easy to convince her and her father.
 He keeps calm and requests her father to take her for a long drive with him.
 Sathya tells Maya all sorts of lies about his past and it is then revealed at the end, the whole play was well planned, fooling Sathya.